-5.3.
+5.5.
 Summary: Spectrum needs for advanced use cases

-In this section, we have analysed the spectrum needs of continual repetitive messages for the support of cooperative perception use cases via NR-V2X in a freeway scenario.
-Cooperative perception includes an important group of advanced driving use cases such as "High-Definition Sensor Sharing" which involve the ability of road users to share their processed sensor data with other road users on a continual basis to provide advanced driver assistance and to facilitate autonomous driving.
+In this section, we have analysed the spectrum needs of continual repetitive messages for the support of "Cooperative "Perception" use cases via NR-V2X in a freeway scenario.
+"Cooperative Perception" includes an important group of advanced driving use cases such as "Sensor Sharing for Autonomous Vehicles" which involve the ability of road users to share their processed sensor data with other road users on a continual basis, to provide advanced driver assistance and to facilitate autonomous driving.

 The appropriate amount of sensor data which should be shared is an open question for the industry, and directly impacts the required spectrum.
-Our estimate of spectrum needs for cooperative perception is 40 MHz or more depending on the extent of sensing per vehicle, and the number of vehicles required to share their sensor information.
+Our estimates of spectrum needs for "Cooperative Perception" range from several MHz up to several tens or even hundreds of MHz depending on the extent of sensing/information-sharing per vehicle, and the number of vehicles required to share their sensor information.